What is a B2B contact database?

 Contributory networks create a feedback loop.
 When you install a browser extension or email plugin, you often join a network that shares your contact info with the database.
 As people update their profiles or change jobs, fresh data flows in automatically.

 Third-party partnerships fill coverage gaps.
-A provider might license business registry data for international markets or partner with publishers who track executive moves.
+A vendor might license business registry data for international markets or partner with publishers who track executive moves.
 This adds breadth but still requires verification.

 The verification process matters more than the collection method.
 A database with millions of contacts means nothing if half the emails bounce.
-Look for providers who explain their verification pipeline in detail and publish accuracy benchmarks.
+Look for vendors who explain their verification pipeline in detail and publish accuracy benchmarks.
+If you want to audit your existing records before switching vendors, dedicated email verification tools can help you measure current deliverability and identify which contacts need to be replaced.

 The best database for you depends on who you sell to and how your team works.
 But five fundamentals apply to everyone.